-BCTV will work with the Alvernia Communication Department and O'Pake Institute for Economic Development and Entrepreneurship to develop experiential learning opportunities for Alvernia students and local businesses and entrepreneurs in the university's student-powered entrepreneurial lab.
+BCTV will work with the Alvernia Communication Department and O'Pake Institute for Economic Development and Entrepreneurship to develop experiential learning opportunities for Alvernia students and local businesses and entrepreneurs in the university's student-powered business incubator.
 Alvernia students, faculty and staff will work together to develop engaging content, including programming, podcasts, blogs, PSA campaigns, social media takeovers and local event coverage.

 "Community-driven media is a timeless and vital component of economic and community development," said Alvernia President John R. Loyack.
 BCTV has long been the go-to place for community information, and their progressive movement to downtown Reading will greatly benefit our students and the residents of Reading and Berks County.
 We look forward to welcoming BCTV as our new partner and the business and academic relationship this partnership brings to our new home on Penn Street."

 The university's Communication Department recently added a track for sports media and added a health communication minor as part of an update cycle to position the program to meet the needs of the marketplace and current and future students.
 The move to the Reading CollegeTowne campus will also add curricular enhancements to the programs as new spaces and cutting-edge technologies will allow for instruction enhancement and expanded experiential learning opportunities.